cdapio/cdap/cdap-docs/reference-manual/source/glossary.rst

    ..
 ETL and Application Templates

    Structured Record
-      The data format used to exchange events between different ETL :term:`Plugins <plugin>`.
+      The data format used to exchange events between most of the pre-built CDAP ETL :term:`Plugins <plugin>`.

    Sink
       A :term:`Plugin` that accepts events and persists them.